Exporting and Importing Data Mining Projects (Analysis Services - Data Mining)

 If the mining structure has been processed and the results have been cached, which is the default behavior, when you export the mining structure, the definition contains a summary of the data on which the structure is based.
 To remove this summary, you must clear the cache associated with the mining structure by performing a Process Clear Structure operation.
 For more information, see How to: Process a Mining Structure.

 You can use the WITH DEPENDENCIES keyword to export the data source and data source view definition together with the mining model and its structure.

 When you export a mining model without exporting its dependencies, the EXPORT statement will export the definition of the mining model and its mining structure, but does not export the definition of the data sources.
 As a consequence, after you import the model you will be able to browse the model immediately, but if you want to reprocess the mining model on the target server, or run queries against the underlying data, you must create a corresponding data source on the destination server.

 When you import a data mining object, the object is imported to the server and database to which you are connected when you execute the IMPORT statement.
 If the import file includes a database that does not exist on the server, the database will be created.

 You cannot import a model or structure to a server if a model or structure of the same name already exists on that server.
 Also, you cannot export a data mining object and then modify the name of that object in the export file.
-Therefore, be sure to review potential naming conflicts before you export the model.
+Therefore, if you anticipate naming conflicts, you should either delete the data mining object on the target server, or rename the data mining object before you export the definition.